bbuchfink/deepclust-data/cluster-representation/README.md

-To get the cluster representation for the experimental study:
+To get the cluster representation for the experimental study (extended data fig. 2):

 Obtain `clust.dedup2.tsv.zst`.